Setting Up A Business In New Zealand

 We can provide a New Zealand address as your registered office and we can even help you to open a New Zealand bank account without you having to leave Australia.

-We can handle the entire New Zealand company incorporation process, register your company with Inland Revenue for the relevant tax types, register with ACC (equivalent of Workers Compensation) and have your entire business ready to go – all for just $715 (which includes all registration costs payable to the Companies Office).
+We can handle the entire New Zealand company incorporation process, register your company with Inland Revenue for the relevant tax types, register with ACC (equivalent of Workers Compensation) and have your entire business ready to go.

 Or we can help you with any of the other structures that might be better suited to your needs.